 Veredus Laboratories in Singapore plans to release a “Lab-on-Chip” detection kit very soon.
 This kit will be purchased commercially and will allow patients to get tested for three different kinds of coronavirus within a span of two hours.

-Drones are another innovation that have previously delivered medical supplies to quarantine or remote areas after natural disasters occurred.
+Drones are another innovation that has previously delivered medical supplies to quarantine or remote areas after natural disasters occurred.
 They could help the medical industry by decreasing the number of health workers from hot zones which would help control the disease.